 Destination Guide: Cortina d'Ampezzo

 About Cortina d'Ampezzo

-Surrounded by the stunning Dolomite mountains, Cortina is breathtakingly beautiful by day and, at dawn and dusk, the mountains take on a pink ‘glow’ unlike anything you’ll have seen before.
+Surrounded by the stunning Dolomite mountains, a stay in a luxury ski chalet in Cortina is breathtakingly beautiful by day and, at dawn and dusk, the mountains take on a pink ‘glow’ unlike anything you’ll have seen before.
 But it’s not just its spectacular backdrop that makes Cortina d’Ampezzo unique as a ski destination.

 The town is in many ways a holiday destination in itself and many of the Italians who flock here on vacation don’t even bother with the wonderful skiing!
 It’s a real fashionista town.
 Lots of boutiques to potter in, and places to people-spot from.
 And the food scene is taken as seriously as the ski scene, too.
 In those respects it’s a very Italian town.

 And the fact that it has much more than just the powder going for it means that the skiing is quiet and very enjoyable here.
-Pistes don’t tend to get too crowded and you never wait long for a lift.
+Pistes don’t tend to get too crowded and you never wait long for a lift on a luxury ski holiday here.
 Despite this, some world-class skiing goes on here.
 Cortina hosts world cups and was the host for the 1956 Winter Olympics, too – it just doesn’t like to shout about it.

 There are four main ski areas: Faloria-Cristallo-Mietres, Tofana-Socrepes, Cinque Torri and Lagazuoi, each with very different terrain and elevation, making the town a great choice for beginners who want to try a little bit of everything.

 Best places to eat and drink in Cortina d'Ampezzo